US STOCKS-Dow hits 12th record high close; Trump talks up infrastructure spending

 In its 1987 12-day streak of record-high closes, the Dow

-rose 9.2 percent compared with just a 3.9 percent gain in its
+rose 9.2 percent compared with just a 3.9 percent gain in the

 recent record run.